cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Chapter Overview**:

 This chapter explores the empirical associations between disturbed attachment classification and risk for certain types of psychopathology.
-It emphasizes the importance of considering interview or self-report assessment methods when examining this connection.
-The chapter reviews limitations of self-report measures, such as lack of access to unconscious processes and individual differences within a category, and the advantages of interview-based assessments like the AAI in capturing the individual's attachment disposition and providing nuanced views of any attachment disturbance.
-It also discusses the little overlap between self-report and AAI measures and provides integrative commentary about the empirical connection between attachment status and specific forms of psychopathology.
+It reviews findings from both self-report and interview-based assessment methods, providing integrative commentary on the connection between attachment status and specific forms of psychopathology.

 ### ATTACHMENT, EMOTIONAL DISTRESS, AND PSYCHIATRIC DISTRESS

-**Attachment, Emotional Distress, and Psychiatric Distress**

 Mikulincer and Shaver (2007) conducted two reviews on the correlation between attachment styles and neuroticism or psychiatric distress: